 Injury is a leading cause of death and hospital visits in Virginia.
-Injuries and violence can affect all Virginians.
-Often, survivors and communities face life-long physical, mental, and financial problems.
+Injuries and violence can affect all Virginians, and often leave survivors and communities with long lasting impact.

 Despite its burden, injuries and violence are often preventable through potentially modifiable factors, such as the environment, behavior change, policy, and use of safety devices.